Properties of Winning Iterated Prisoner's Dilemma Strategies: Data collection

-The process of collecting tournament results implemented in this manuscript is described by Algorithm~\ref{algorithm:data_generation}.
-For each trial a random size \(N\) is selected, and from the strategies a random list of \(N\) strategies is chosen.
-For the given list of strategies a standard, a noisy, a probabilistic ending and a noisy probabilistic ending tournament are performed and repeated \(k\) times.
-The parameters for the tournaments, as well as the number of repetitions, are selected once for each trial.
-The parameters and their respective minimum and maximum values are given by Table~\ref{table:parameters_values}.
+The process of collecting tournament results is outlined in Algorithm~\ref{algorithm:data_generation}.
+For each trial, a random size \(N\) is selected, and a random list of \(N\) strategies from the available.
+Subsequently, one standard, one noisy, one probabilistic ending, and one noisy probabilistic ending tournament are conducted for the selected list of strategies.
+The parameters for the tournaments, as well as the number of repetitions, are chosen once for each trial.
+We have run a total of trials of Algorithm~\ref{algorithm:data_generation}.
+For each trial, we collect the results for four different tournaments, resulting in a total of $( \times 4)$ tournament results.

-The source code for the data collection, as well as the source code for the analysis, which will be discussed in the following sections, have been written following best practices~\cite{Aberdour2007, Benureau2018}.
-It has been packaged and is available here.

-A total of trials of Algorithm~\ref{algorithm:data_generation} have been run.
-For each trial the results for 4 different tournaments were collected, thus a total of $( \times 4)$ tournament results have been retrieved.
 Each tournament outputs a result summary in the form of Table~\ref{table:output_result}.
-Each strategy have participated on average in 5154 tournaments of each type.
-The strategy with the maximum participation in each tournament type is Inverse Punisher with 5639 entries.
-The strategy with the minimum entries is EvolvedLookerUp 1 1 1 which was selected in 4693 trials.

-The result summary, Table~\ref{table:output_result}, has \(N\) rows because each row contains information for each strategy that participated in the tournament.
-The information includes the strategy's rank, median score, the rate with which the strategy cooperated $(C_r)$, its match win count and the probability that the strategy cooperated in the opening move.
-Moreover, the probabilities of a strategy being in any of the four states ($CC, CD, DC, DD$), and the rate of which the strategy cooperated after each state.
-A feature that has been manually included is the \textbf{normalised rank}.
-The rank of a given strategy, denoted as \(R\), can vary between 0 and \(N-1\).
-Thus, the normalised rank, denoted as $r$, is calculated as a strategy's rank divided by the tournament's size \(N - 1\).
-In the next section the performance of these strategies is evaluated based on their normalised rank.

 \newcolumntype{g}{>{\columncolor{Gray}}c}